nikitagusarov/website_source/content/en/about.md

 * "*Analysis of the participation in the labour market and the salary determinants*", M1, Thesis 1

 **Macroeconomics**
-* "*Exploration of the evolution of residential construction permits in France*", M2, Shneider supported project
+* "*Exploration of the evolution of residential construction permits in France*", M2, Schneider supported project
 * "*Construction of an econometric model for predicting the fluctuations in Euro/Rouble pair*", Bachelor Y4, Thesis

 **Data Analysis**